lshapz/scheduler/README.md

         i) will assign, then check out the schedule-so-far

-        ii) will allowsthe boss to un-assign a shift if she decides she needs to rearrange
+        ii) will allow the boss to un-assign a shift if she decides she needs to rearrange

           ?? should the app warn about clopenings / overtime or is that the boss's job manually?